Calibrating Decision Robustness via Inverse Conformal Risk Control: Methodology

 By contrast, our framework reverses this perspective.
 Instead of taking a target risk level $\alpha$ as given, we take the uncertainty set---indexed by robustness level $\lambda$---as fixed, and then ask: \emph{what is the actual risk level guaranteed by this choice?}

-Before describing our proposed algorithm, we first state two assumptions that is considered.
-First, we assume the exchangeability between this dataset with the test data pair. \begin{assumption} The calibration data $\mathcal{D}$ and the test point $(X_{n+1},Y_{n+1})$ are drawn exchangeably from distribution $\mathcal{P}$. \end{assumption} This assumption is standard in the conformal prediction literature \cite{vovk2005algorithmic} and subsumes many common settings, including the case of \textit{i.i.d.} sampling.
-Furthermore, we assume that there exists a known uniform upper bound on the regret. \begin{assumption} There exists a known constant $B \geq 0$ such that for all $\lambda \in \Lambda$, $ \mathbb{P} \left\{ 0 \leq \ell_\lambda(X, Y) \leq B \right\} = 1. $ \end{assumption} \Cref{ass:bound} typically requires some prior knowledge of the loss function to verify.
-In many cases, however, the bound $B$ is straightforward to obtain---for example, when the loss function is inherently bounded or when the distribution $\mathcal{P}$ has bounded support.
+Before describing our proposed algorithm, we first state two assumptions that are considered.
+First, we assume the exchangeability between this dataset and the test data pair. \begin{assumption} The calibration data $\mathcal{D}$ and the test point $(X_{n+1},Y_{n+1})$ are drawn exchangeably from distribution $\mathcal{P}$. \end{assumption} Exchangeability is standard in the conformal prediction literature \cite{vovk2005algorithmic} and subsumes many common settings, including \textit{i.i.d.}.
+Next, assume that there exists an essential supremum to the loss function.